vascokk/vascokk.github.com/source/_posts/2012-06-06-erlang-real-time-server-part-2-aggregation.markdown

 <project_root>/apps/aggregation$ ../../rebar -f create template=riak_core_multinode appid=aggregation nodeid=aggregation
 ```

-and you should have the following files in the _src_ directory:
+With this run correctly, you should have the following files in the application's _src_ directory:

 ``` bash
 aggregation_app.erl